CCMS-UCSD/GNPSDocumentation/docs/msmschooserdataacquisitioncomputational.md

 2. Transfer 10 µL of your sample (standard) into a well in the 96 well plate recording the well position and chemical added.

-    > Notes: <br>
+!!! info
-      - One sample should be added per well. <br>
+    One sample should be added per well.

 3. Repeat transfer of 10 µL into wells
 4. Record plate number, well position, etc. in the sample submission template.
 5. Once all standards have been added to the 96-well plate, completely dry all solutions.

-    > Notes: <br>
+!!! info
-      - Evaporation of the liquid can be done using the following techniques: Nitrogen gas evaporation or low pressure evaporation system (Centrivap systems are recommended). <br>
+    Evaporation of the liquid can be done using the following techniques: Nitrogen gas evaporation or low pressure evaporation system (Centrivap systems are recommended).

 6. Seal plate using the previously mentioned 96 well plate cover.
 7. If analysis is to be performed in your laboratory, then we suggest storing the material dried in the 96 well plate, covered, at -20 °C prior to analysis.
 If you desired to collaborate with the Dorrestein lab, then the material **must be dried in a 96 well plate and covered** for shipping and should be stored at -20 °C.